 Dr. Cecelia McCarton is the Founder and Executive Director of The Children’s Academy, as well the Founder and President of The McCarton Center for Developmental Pediatrics (1998) and The McCarton Foundation for Developmental Disabilities (2002).
 Prior to undertaking these projects, Dr. McCarton served as the clinical pediatric director of the Center for Communicative Disorders.

 Sara Daum is one of the most respected speech-language pathologists in New York City, specializing in treating children with developmental disabilities and speech and language delays.
-As Head of School for the Children’s Academy, Ms. Daum developed the school's rigorous, language-based learning program which utilizes an integrative teaching model in small classrooms with low student-to-teacher ratio (6:2:1) and a dedicated licensed Speech & Language Pathologists in every classroom.
+As Co-Head of School for the Children’s Academy, Ms. Daum helped develop the school's rigorous, language-based learning program which utilizes an integrative teaching model in small classrooms with low student-to-teacher ratio (6:2:1) and a dedicated licensed Speech & Language Pathologists in every classroom.

 She also serves as the Clinical Director and Director of Speech and Language for the McCarton Center for Developmental Pediatrics where she oversees the clinical and speech programs and provides speech and language evaluations and therapeutic sessions.